Panakotta00/FicsIt-Networks-Repository/Packages/PowerMonitor/README.md

 Caveat: this software was written for a screen 10 m wide and 6 m tall and may not work properly with screens of different dimensions.

 ## Operation
 The Ficsit Power Monitor will show a graph of power production and consumption, as well as maximum consumption and production capacity.
-Additionally, it will also display power storage status when applicable.
+Additionally, it will display power storage status when applicable.

 ## Examples
 Examples of the Ficsit Power Monitor in operation are shown below.